vigoren/foundryvtt-simple-calendar/README.md

 ------- | -----------
 Note Title | The title for the note, this title will appear in the listing of notes for the day.
 Player Visible | If this note can be seen by players or if it is for the GM only.
-Note Repeats | If this note repeats monthly, yearly or never.
+Note Repeats | If this note repeats weekly, monthly, yearly or never.
 If the note repeats monthly and it is on a day that some months don't have (eg the 31st) months that don't go to that day will not have this note.
 Details | Here you can enter the details of a note using the built in text editor.

-After all of the details are filled out you can save the note.
+After all the details are filled out you can save the note.

 **Important**: If you have not saved the content in the text editor using the text editor save button, a warning will appear when you try to save the note letting you know.